BillCruise/LinearAlgebra/glossary.md

 If A is a triangular matrix, then det A is the product of the entries on the main diagonal of A.

+## 3.2 Properties of Determinants

+### Row Operations

+Let A be a square matrix.

+1. If a multiple of one row of A is added to another row to produce a matrix B, then det B = det A.
+2. If two rows of A are interchanged to produce B, then det B = -det A.
+3. If one row of A is multiplied by k to produce B, then det B = k * det A.

+A square matrix A is invertible if and only if det A != 0.

+If A is an nxn matrix, then det A<sup>T</sup> = det A.

+If A and B are nxn matrices, then det AB = (det A)(det B).